aeronje/openai_chatgpt_wrapper/README.md

 ```
 npm install openai dotenv
 ```
-5. Run the wrapper.js using the same terminal from Step 1.
+5. Run the wrapper.js from same terminal from Step 1, just copy the command below.
 ```
 npm start
 ```